Feyerabend/ABC80/abc802/README.md

 ### ABC802

-Some relevant specs, introduced in Feb.
+Some relevant specs, ABC802 was introduced in Feb.
 1983:
 * Z80 3 Mhz
 * 24k ROM BASIC II (made by DIAB AB)
 * 32k RAM (+ additional 32k RAM-disc, or combined let you have 64k CP/M)